cendyne/media-server/README.md

 50. Fix WebP decoding
 51. Use Tokio Async to load, process, and encode images
 52. Async identify dimensions of uploaded images and set width and height
+53. Introduce semaphore so async processing does not consume too much memory

 ## Next things to do